 However, whether hip or not hip, it’s a fact that you need a long dress you can wear in public.
 Otherwise not doing it can the same consequences than not wearing a hijab.
 But don’t panic, many persian women in the bigger cities like Tehran also wear tighter, more colorful and more stylish trench coats.
 Chapeau to that!

-Hint: Don’t mix up a Manto with a Chador, these black, huge cloaks, where the only thing that is uncovered is the woman’s face.
+A little advice: Don’t mix up a Manto with a Chador, these black, huge cloaks, where the only thing that is uncovered is the woman’s face.
 You really don’t have to wear that!

 Women in Iran – More hair then we expected!